Vanilla: Pollination

 Flowering normally occurs every spring, and without pollination, the blossom wilts and falls, and no vanilla bean can grow.
-Each flower must be hand-pollinated within 12 hours of opening.
 In the wild in the New World, the only organisms ever observed to carry Vanilla pollen are orchid bees in the genus Eulaema, though direct evidence documenting seed set is lacking.
 Claims that pollination is achieved by stingless bees of the genus Melipona or hummingbirds have never been substantiated, though they do visit the flowers.
 Even within the range of orchid bees, wild vanilla orchids have only a 1% chance of successful pollination.
 As a result, all vanilla grown today is pollinated by hand.
+Each flower must be hand-pollinated within 12 hours of opening.
 A small splinter of wood or a grass stem is used to lift the rostellum or move the flap upward, so the overhanging anther can be pressed against the stigma and self-pollinate the vine.
 Generally, one flower per raceme opens per day, so the raceme may be in flower for over 20 days.
 A healthy vine should produce about 50 to 100 beans per year, but growers are careful to pollinate only five or six flowers from the 20 on each raceme.
-The first flowers that open per vine should be pollinated, so the beans are similar in age.
-These agronomic practices facilitate harvest and increases bean quality.
+The first flowers that open in each raceme are usually the only ones that are pollinated, so the resulting beans are similar in age and mature together.
+This agronomic practice facilitates harvest and increases bean quality, as over-pollination results in diseases and inferior bean quality.
 The fruits require five to six weeks to develop, but around six months to mature.
-Over-pollination results in diseases and inferior bean quality.
 A vine remains productive between 12 and 14 years.